evaera/Cmdr/README.md

 #### `Util.TrimString(text: string): string`
 Trims whitespace from both sides of a string.

-#### `Util.GetTextSize(text: string, label: TextLabel, size: number): Vector2`
+#### `Util.GetTextSize(text: string, label: TextLabel, size?: Vector2): Vector2`
-Returns the text bounds size as a Vector2 based on given
+Returns the text bounds size as a Vector2 based on the given label and optional display size.
+If size is omitted, the absolute width is used.

 #### `Util.MakeEnumType(name: string, values: array<string>): TypeDefinition`
 Makes an Enum type out of a name and an array of strings.
 See Enum Values.